Cygra/Klip/README.md

 # Klip ✂️

+Klip is an open source, offline software that helps you manage and access your recent copy history.

-Klip records the latest 10 items in your clipboard.
+It records the latest 10 items in your clipboard.

-With Klip, you can quickly access the code, phone number☎️, addresses🏡, and even IMAGE💜 you copied just minutes ago and paste them again.
+With Klip, you can quickly access text 📓, code 💾, phone numbers ☎️, addresses 🏡, and even images 🖼️ you copied just minutes ago and paste them again.

-Text copied preserves the formats🪄.
-If you'd like raw text, paste with cmd+shift+v.
+Formatted text copied preserves the formats🪄.
+If you'd like raw text, paste with cmd + shift + v.

 TODO: